-From avoiding built-in furniture like a plaque to substituting premium materials with more affordable ones, here’s how you can save on renovation costs so it doesn’t cost you an arm or leg (or both).
+From avoiding built-in furniture like a plague to substituting premium materials with more affordable ones, here’s how you can save on renovation costs so it doesn’t cost you an arm or leg (or both).

 It is an open secret that renovation costs in Singapore don’t come cheap.
-Doing minimal renovation works like replacing floors and fixing some old electrical systems can cost you less than S$20,000.
+Doing minimal renovation work like replacing floors and fixing some old electrical systems can cost you less than S$20,000.
 But if you’re looking to design your whole unit into an inspired theme or aesthetic that requires extravagant reno works, the bill can go upwards from S$30,000 to S$100,000 and beyond.

 1. Set a realistic budget and stick to it